-A. Definitions(5)
+A. Definitions

-For the purposes of this section, the following definitions apply:
+For the purpose's of this section, the following definitions apply:

-- 1. Key employee means(6)
+- 1. Key employee means

-- a) A person who performs one or more of the following functions:
+- (a) A person who performs one or more of the following functions:

-- (1) Bingo caller;
+- (1) Bingo caller

-- (2) Counting room supervisor
+- (2) Count room supervisor

-- (3) Chief of security;
+- (3) Chief of Security

-- (4) Custodian of gaming supplies or cash;
+- (4) Custodian of gaming supplies or cash

-- (5) Floor manager;
+- (5) Floor manager

-- (6) Pit boss;
+- (6) Pit boss

-- (7) Dealer;
+- (7) Dealer

-- (8) Croupier;
+- (8) Croupier

-- (9) Approver of credit; or
+- (9) Approver of credit or

-- (10) Custodian of gambling devices including persons with access to cash and accounting records within such devices;
+- (10) Custodian of gambling devices including persons with access to cash and accounting records within such devices

 - (b) If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or

-- (c) If not otherwise included, the four mosthighly compensated persons in the gaming operation.
+- (c) Of not otherwise included, the four most highly compensated persons in the gaming operation.

-- 2. Primary management official means
+2. Primary management official means

-- (a) The person having management responsibility for a management contract; - (b) Any person who has authority: - (1) To hire and fire employees; or - (2) To set up working policy for the gaming operation; or - (c) The chief financial officer or otherperson who has financial managementresponsibility. - B. Application Forms - 1.
-The following notice shall be placed on the application form for a key employee or a primary management official before that form is filled out by an applicant:
+- (a) The person having management responsibility for a management contract; - (b) Any person who has authority: - (1) To hire and fire employees; and - (2) To set up working policy for the gaming operation; or - (c) The chief financial officer or other person who has financial management responsibility. - B. Application Forms

+1. The following notice shall be placed on the application form for a key employee or a primary management official before that form is filled out by an applicant:

 In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C.
 2701 et seq.
 The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
 The information will be used by National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
-Failure to consent to the disclosures indicated in this notice will result in a tibe's being unable to hire you in a primary management official or key employee position.
+The information may be disclosed to appropriate Federal, Tribal, State, local or foreign law enforcement and regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to hire you in a primary management official or key employee position.